HeyFarrukh/web-app/content/articles/cv-guide.md

 **Tips for Writing a Compelling Introduction:**

 *   **Keep it brief:** Aim for a couple of sentences max.
-*   **Highlight your key skills and experiences:** Focus on the skills that are most relevant to the job you're applying for.
 *   **Incorporate keywords from the job description:** Carefully review the job description and identify key skills, qualifications, and requirements.
 Incorporate these keywords naturally into your introduction to show that you understand what the employer is looking for.
 For example: "Highly motivated data science graduate with experience in Python and machine learning."
 *   **Show your passion and enthusiasm:** Let your personality shine through and convey your genuine interest in the role and the company.
 *   **Tailor it to each job:** Don't use the same introduction for every application.
-Customize it to match the specific requirements of each job.
+Customise it to match the specific requirements of each job, having a Master CV will save you time.

 **Example Introduction (Data Scientist Role):**